EU General Data Protection Regulations (GDPR)

 The first thing you need to do is figure out the cookies your site is using, how and why they are used.
 For this example, we will use Google Chrome on Mac as an example.
 You can use any browser you’d like and the steps should be very similar:

 Before you start you need to clear your cookies.

 This process depends on your browser but it is very similar.

-Disclaimer: Clearing your browser cookies most likely will log you out of other services like social media, user’s login, etc.
+Disclaimer: Clearing your browser cookies most likely will Log You Out (disconnect) of other services like social media, stored user’s login, etc.

 - On your Mac, open Chrome.

 - At the left top, click Chrome / Clear Browsing Data…

 - You can choose what cookies you want to delete.

 - Once the data deleted (cache, cookies, etc.) if you visit the website again, you will see everything that has been stored during your navigation on any website.